Nemesis (Resident Evil): In film

 The Nemesis is featured in the 2004 film, Resident Evil: Apocalypse, portrayed by Matthew G. Taylor.
-The character's design was left relatively unchanged, brandishing a rocket launcher and similar attire, but with the addition of a forearm-mounted rail gun, modeled after a heavily modified minigun.
+The character's design is mostly unchanged, brandishing a rocket launcher and similar attire, but with the addition of a forearm-mounted rail gun, modeled after a heavily modified minigun.
 Writer and producer Paul W. S. Anderson noted that the gun's addition was inspired by the idea of the Nemesis "walking around with a gigantic, powerful weapon in each hand and almost indecisive as to which one to use".
 The costume for Nemesis was created by Kropserkel Inc. and PJFX Studios, and stands roughly tall, weighing nearly 100 lb.
 After production of Apocalypse was completed, the costume was restored and put on display at Kropserkel's offices.

 While The Nemesis' design remained similar, the character itself was expanded upon, now portrayed as a tragic villain.
-Formerly Matt Addison (portrayed by Eric Mabius), a survivor of the events of the first film, he was infected with the T-virus after being scratched by a Licker and later captured and experimented upon by the Umbrella Corporation.
+Formerly Matt Addison (portrayed by Eric Mabius), a survivor of the events of the first film, was infected with the T-virus after being scratched by a Licker and later captured and experimented upon by the Umbrella Corporation.
 Transformed into the Nemesis, he is sent to kill the surviving members of STARS, but remembers his humanity after fighting Alice, and fights alongside the protagonists towards the film's conclusion.
 The Nemesis is eventually crushed beneath a crashing helicopter, and is later killed by the nuclear explosion that destroys Raccoon City.